QR5.5.3 Spin Spreads

 Why then are electrical and magnetic fields at right angles?
 Electrons as one-dimensional matter can only move as matter on one axis.
 When an electric field creates a current, electrons must align their matter axes to move the same way, which also aligns their spins.
 An electron moving on its matter axis spins at right angles to that, so magnetic and electrical effects are at right angles even though electrons cause both.

 Spin also explains why magnetism fades faster than charge.
-Charge decreases as an inverse square because it spreads in two-dimensions, but when spin deepens space, magnetism also spreads in a third dimension.
-The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube.
+Charge decreases as an inverse square because it spreads in two-dimensions, but when spin deepens space, magnetism also spreads in another dimension.
+The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube, as observed.

 Gravity, charge, and magnetism act at a distance by altering the quantum field.
-Gravity alters the field strength to attract only, while charges and magnets alter the field speed, to attract or repel, and in all cases, objects move when the quantum field around them changes.
+Gravity alters the field strength to attract only, while charges and magnets alter the field speed, to attract or repel, and in all cases, objects move when the quantum field around them biases their movement one way.

 Next